Canon 7D II vs Sony A7R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 7D Mark II and Sony Alpha A7R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D Mark II does not offer wifi capability.
+In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the A7R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.